collinberke/dotfiles/macOS/README.md

 # Update to current macOS

 Check computer uptime to see how long the machine has been running since its last reboot.
-Enter the following command into any terminal: `Cmd + Space` to open a system file fuzzy finder, then type 'Terminal'.
+Enter the following command into any terminal (`Cmd + Space` to open a system file fuzzy finder, then type 'Terminal'):

 ```bash
 uptime